LefterisKyriazanos/intent-classifier-service/README.md

 This repository contains implementation of a GPT intent classification model using the OPENAI API.

 The model is trained to classify user queries into various intents related to aviation and aviation services like: `flight`, `airfare`, `ground_services` and more.

-The repository also includes a FastAPI script (`server.py`) that serves as an API endpoint to classify user queries using the trained model.
+The repository also includes a FastAPI script (`server.py`) that serves as an API endpoint to classify user queries using the model.
 You can send a POST request with a user query, and the API will respond with the 3 most possible intents.

 **Example response:**